 Dealer Hit Soft-17

-If the dealer gets a hand with an ace or aces that can be totaled as either 7 or 17, this rule will require him to draw one more card.
-This increases the house advantage by 0.2 percent.
-So it's better if the dealer has to stand with ANY 17.
-This is then also written big and bold on the Black Jack table: "Dealer stands on ANY 17".
+If the dealer receives a hand with an ace or several aces that can be totalled as either 7 or 17, he will have to draw another card under this rule.
+This increases the house advantage by 0.2 per cent.
+It is therefore better if the dealer has to stand with EVERY 17.
+This is also written in bold letters on the Black Jack Table: "Dealer stands on ANY 17".